Existence of stationary ballistic deposition on the infinite lattice: Introduction

 It is natural to investigate the existence of a stationary probability measure for ballistic deposition (or, more accurately, for the gradient process).
 Indeed, ballistic deposition is an interacting particle system, and the major portion of the classical literature on interacting particle systems studies the existence and properties of invariant distributions~\cite{liggett85}.
 The question is challenging for interface growth models like ballistic deposition because the classical techniques are designed mainly for processes that take value in a product of compact spaces, which is not the case for interface growth.
 Non-compact systems are amenable to analysis when they are linear, as in \cite[Chapter IX]{liggett85}, but ballistic deposition is highly nonlinear.
 More advanced modern methods (see~\cite{komorowskietal10} and references therein) also do not seem to be applicable for ballistic deposition.

 Besides being a natural question from the point of view of interacting particle systems, a second motivation for this work comes from the slew of recent papers on the existence of stationary evolutions of the KPZ and related equations~\cite{bakhtinli19, dunlapetal21, dunlap20, corwinknizel21, bryckuznetsov21, brycetal21, barraquandledoussal21, pimentel18, pimentel21a, pimentel21b, yang21}.
 Although these results are about stochastic PDEs, and Theorem \ref{mainthm} is about a discrete process, there are some similarities at a conceptual level.
-The fact that ballistic deposition is supposed to be in the KPZ universality class~\cite{pagnaniparisi15} (although it is unclear what that exactly means), provides a natural connection with the SPDE literature.
+The fact that ballistic deposition is conjectured to be in the KPZ universality class~\cite{pagnaniparisi15} provides a natural connection with the SPDE literature.
+In dimension one, a possible rigorous formulation of this conjecture is that under the KPZ scaling, the height function of stationary 1D ballistic deposition converges to that of the KPZ fixed point characterized by~\citet{matetskietal21}.